-Roger recently joined the St. David’s leadership team and looks forward to his new role to implement the St. David’s music program vision by planning and leading music that brings all who participate and listen closer to the Divine and one another.
+Roger joined the St. David’s leadership team in 2021 and works to implement the St. David’s music program vision by planning and leading music that brings all who participate and listen closer to the Divine and one another.
 He sees himself encouraging the unique musical gifts of everyone in the congregation through congregational singing, choirs, and other ensembles.
 He has long been drawn to the Episcopal Church, both for its rich liturgical tradition and for its spirit of hospitality and inclusion.
 He recognizes St. David’s passion for justice and openness to creativity as exactly what he has been looking for.

 Roger grew up in Richmond, Indiana, in the Quaker community surrounding Earlham College.
 He received his B.S in East Asian Studies from Oberlin College and his M.M. in Choral conducting from New England Conservatory and has more than 30 years' experience leading church choirs.
 His wife Monica works as a librarian and is also a highly accomplished singer and violinist.
 They live in Maplewood with their two sons, two dogs and two cats.